JosseArturo/EEG_BCI_Competition/README.md

 # EEG Classification of Motor Imagery tasks

 # Project Overview
 The main goal is create an exploration and classifier of motor imagery commands from EEG signals.
-Dataset taken from Berlin Brain-Computer Interface.
+Dataset took from Berlin Brain-Computer Interface.

 ## Exploratory Data Analysis
 Follow the notebook : `notebook/EEG_Classification.ipynb` section Exploratory data analysis